 Disability Reconsideration: Appealing a Denied Claim

-- Claimant's disability isn't severe or isn't expected to last 12 or more months.
+- The claimant's medical condition isn't severe or expected to last 12 or more months.

-- Claimant can perform his or her usual type of work or other type of work.
+- The claimant can perform their usual or other types of work.

-- Claimant failed to cooperate or didn't adhere to the prescribed medical treatment.
+- The claimant failed to cooperate or didn't adhere to the prescribed medical treatment.

-- Claimant resumed gainful work before the disability could be proven.
+- The claimant resumed substantial gainful activity before the disability could be proven.